projectcalico/calico/docs/source/ubuntu-opens-install.rst

                     sudo apt-get update
                     sudo apt-get upgrade

-6. Open ``/etc/neutron/dhcp_agent.ini`` in your preferred text editor.
-   If you're using OpenStack Icehouse, Juno or Kilo, set the following in the ``[DEFAULT]`` section:
+6. If you're using OpenStack Icehouse, Juno or Kilo, open ``/etc/neutron/dhcp_agent.ini`` in your preferred text editor, and set the following in the ``[DEFAULT]`` section:

    ::

        interface_driver = neutron.agent.linux.interface.RoutedInterfaceDriver

-   If you're using OpenStack Liberty, instead set the following in the ``[DEFAULT]`` section:
+   Now restart the DHCP agent.
+For OpenStack Liberty or later:

    ::

-       dhcp_driver = networking_calico.agent.linux.dhcp.DnsmasqRouted
-       interface_driver = networking_calico.agent.linux.interface.RoutedInterfaceDriver
-       use_namespaces = False

-   Now restart the DHCP agent:
+       sudo service calico-dhcp-agent restart

+   For earlier OpenStack releases:

    ::